 Move steering pole up and down.
 It should move freely and smoothly without resistance.
-Otherwise, rinse steering pole pivot with fresh water then lubricate with XP-S LUBE.
-If it is still stiff, refer to an authorized Sea-Doo dealer.
 If steering pole feels too heavy, it can be adjusted with the return spring.
-Refer to CONTROLS/INSTRUMENTS/EQUIPMENTS.
+Refer to CONTROLS/INSTRUMENTS/EQUIP-MENTS.
 If it does not help, it means that the spring could be broken.